horaceg/blog/content/posts/ppl.md

 The main target is WebAssembly (WASM).
 The advantages is portability: run anywhere, web or native.

-The compiler may leverage `binaryen` to compile the PPL to WASM.
+The compiler may leverage `binaryen` or just the `wasm-encode` Rust crate to compile the PPL to WASM.
 Then, `wastime` could be used to interpret or compile ahead-of-time (AOT) wasm to native code, or if needed the browser can directly execute the assembly file.

 ### WebGPU